Seven Signs You Don’t Love Yourself Enough

 Everyone needs to feel comfortable in their own skin.
 If you don’t, then you’re doing something wrong.
 So, if you’ve stopped caring for yourself, dressing well, eating healthily, and it’s all making you feel worse, change it!

-You have to love yourself, be healthy for yourself, dress nicely for yourself – not for anyone else.
+You have to love yourself, be healthy for yourself, and dress nicely for yourself – not for anyone else.
 If you don’t, no one else will.
 Leaving these responsibilities in the hands of others is a serious mistake.

 5. You’re not able to self-motivate, you don’t love yourself enough